UPSC Result 2025 (Out) - Check UPSC prelims Result PDF, Cutoff

 UPSC CSE Exam Date : 22 Aug' 2025 - 22 Aug' 2025

-The Union Public Service Commission will declare the UPSC result 2025 on the official website upsc.gov.in/upsconline.nic.in.
+Union Public Service Commission declared the UPSC prelims result 2025 on June 11, 2025 on the official website upsc.gov.in/upsconline.nic.in.
 The UPSC Prelims exam was conducted on May 25, 2025.
-The UPSC result will be released in the form of a PDF which the candidates can download and refer.
-The UPSC result will usually be declared within 15-20 days after the prelims exam.
+The UPSC result is released in the form of a PDF, which the candidates can download and refer to.
+The UPSC 2025 result is usually declared within 15-20 days after the prelims exam.
 Candidates who clear the UPSC exam will be qualified into the Mains exam.
 Candidates are recommended to keep an eye on their official website for the UPSC prelims result 2025.

 This Story also Contains